FAQs for Quality Control and Product Inspection Standard

-Keep in mind that the PDF report corresponds to the quality inspection checklist which you asked for or regular inspection checklist, inspector will not improvise during the inspection.
+Keep in mind that the PDF report corresponds to the quality inspection checklist which you asked for or the regular inspection checklist, the inspector will not improvise during the inspection.

 What will I do with the quality control report from inspection company?

-Keep in mind that you should set an accepted defect rate before you place the order.
-Otherwise it’s hard to say if the number of defects is acceptable or not.
+Keep in mind that you should set an acceptable defect rate before you place the order.
+Otherwise, it’s hard to say if the number of defects is acceptable or not.

-A lot of buyers asked us to perform full inspection after production finished, because they want to received prefect products with ZERO defects, what do you think?
+A lot of buyers asked us to perform a full inspection after production finished because they want to receive perfect products with ZERO defects.
+What do you think?